wxs/cherylhsu.ca/content/post/2021-03-31-the-strange-soulfulness-of-the-ever-present.md

 ---
-title: The Strange Soulfulness of the Ever Present
+title: The Strange Soulfulness of Presence
 date: 2021-03-31T12:40:53.218Z
 tags: []
 ---